 The position where the 5th USCC encamped before the Battle of Saltville; Photo By Connor Smith

-Episodes like Saltville underscore white Americans’ discomfort around conversations of racial equality.
 Though volunteers for the Union Army who literally fought for their freedom, the Black veterans of Saltville are a footnote to history.
-Similar to how many white people treat the Black experience as an existence of brutality for visual consumption, the Battle of Saltville is remembered mainly as a racial massacre marked by Confederate post-battle atrocities against their Black adversaries.
+The battle is remembered mainly as a racial massacre marked by Confederate post-battle atrocities against their Black adversaries.
 However, the Black cavalrymen of the 5th USCC in their first battle demonstrated bravery and a grasp of battlefield tactics that impressed even the most racist Union soldiers.
 Remembrance of the Battle of Saltville highlights the importance of conversations arising from ongoing Black Lives Matter protests and the role white Americans play in uplifting—or stifling—Black narratives of their fight for freedom, and why for so long systemic white supremacy has quieted stories of Black heroism during the war.

 During the war, Kentucky was a border state that, on paper, remained loyal to the Union and the Lincoln administration allowed to maintain slavery having excluded Union states from the Emancipation Proclamation.
 In the 1860 Census, enslaved people made up 20% of Kentucky’s population and the state had more slaveholders than the Confederate states of Georgia and Virginia.